CaCtus491/mariadb-backup/README.md

 If for any reason you don't want to restore some of the changes, now is your last chance to remove those incremental backup directories from the restore directory (the incremental backup files will still be available in the parent directory).
 Any remaining incremental- directories within the current directory will be applied to the full- backup directory.

-When you are ready, call the prepare-mysql.sh script.
+When you are ready, call the prepare-mariadb.sh script.
 Again, make sure you are in the restore directory where your individual backup directories are located:

 ```
-$ sudo -u backup prepare-mysql.sh
+$ sudo -u backup prepare-mariadb.sh

 Backup looks to be fully prepared.
 Please check the "prepare-progress.log" file
 to verify before continuing.